CDPTechnologies/PythonCDPClient/README.rst

 CDP-Client
 ==========

-A simple python interface to communicate with CDP applications to retrieve application structure and object values.
+A simple python interface for the CDP Studio development platform that allows Python scripts to interact with CDP Applications - retrieve CDP Application structures and read-write object values.
+For more information about CDP Studio see https://cdpstudio.com/
 The API makes heavy use of promise library for asynchronous operations.
 For more information see https://pypi.python.org/pypi/promise

 Installation
 ------------